|

 home last modified: 21-04-2016 Isaiah 53

-It is said that in the Old Testament not becomes spoken about Jesus.
-That doesn't have to surprise us for all the OT books are written long before Jesus was born.
-Who came reading until here on this site knows by now that the 'fingerprint' of Jesus can be found everywhere in the OT.
-Isaiah 53 is besides the book Daniel one of the chapters of the OT that speaks most openly about Jesus.
-That this happens in this chapter has a reason.
-This reason is already described by others, but I can add a number of facts to this research.
+It is sometimes said that Jesus Christ is not spoken of in the Old Testament.
+That is not surprising.
+All Old Testament books were written before the birth of Christ.
+Anyone who has made it this far reading this website knows by now that the 'fingerprint' of Christ can be found everywhere in the OT.
+Alongside Daniel, Isaiah 53 is one of the chapters of the OT that speaks most openly about Jesus Christ.
+There is a reason why this happens here.
+This has already been described by others, but I can add a few more points to that.

-The Old Testament has 39 books and the New Testament has 27 books like we know the bible these days.
-Together for the whole bible that are 39+27=66 books.
-Jesus is standing central in the NT.
-This standing central can become expressed by the number 14 in this case for the center between 1 and 27 is 14.
-Because the NT belongs to the OT we can express this center as: 39+14=53 (by the way, 27 is on its turn the center between 1 and 53).
-Now has the book Isaiah 66 chapters and is seen as the bible in a nutshell.
-When we look for Isaiah chapter 53, than we find a description of the life of Jesus!
+The Old Testament has 39 books and the New Testament has 27 books as we know it today.
+Together for the entire Bible, that is 39 + 27 = 66 books.
+Jesus is central to the NT.
+This central position can be expressed by the number 14 in this case, because the center between 1 and 27 is 14.
+Since the NT belongs to the OT, we can express this center as 39+14=53.
+(Note: the number 27 is in turn the midpoint between 1 and 53.)
+Now, the book of Isaiah has 66 chapters and is also seen as the Bible in a nutshell.
+If we now look up chapter 53 in Isaiah, we find a description of the life of Christ!

 Isaiah lived about 700 BC.
 Unfortunately there aren't found any writings of that time and you could think of a forgery from a later time.
 However in the caves of Qumran Isaiah scrolls are found that at least date from 100 BC.
 In total there are found 21 Isaiah scrolls spread over different caves (Isaiah at Qumran).
 There are found very little and very small differences compared to the current Hebrew text.
 This was for me a reason to check Isaiah 53 for codes.
 And indeed there happens to be a code in that text.
 With Equidistant Letter Sequence we can find a code of Jesus, my Name as well of Messiah.
 In Isaiah 53:8-10 we find Jesus and my Name with ELS -20 and in Isaiah 53:8-11 we find Messiah with ELS -42: